evmos/devops/README.md

 - `tx-bot1` submits txs to `evmos-devnet1`
 - `tx-bot2` submits txs to `evmos-devnet2`

-In order to run the bot successfully you would need to Environment Variables.
+In order to run the bot successfully you would need two Environment Variables.

 1. `ORCH_PRIV_KEY` - In order to submit txs on the network, you need an account that has funds for those transactions.
 This address is specified in the `start.sh` file that starts the `evmos-devnet` represented as a `MNEMONIC`.
 Since both devnets (`evmos-devnet1` and `evmos-devnet2`) are started with the same `start.sh` file, we can use the same private key for both instances of the tx-bots.